FIT Files Structure

 Code Difference:

-Hiking (Examples/Apps/Hiking/)
+Hiking (Examples/Apps/Hiking/)

-Sport Type: FIT_SPORT_HIKING
+Sport Type: Sport::Hiking

-HRMonitor (Examples/Apps/HRMonitor/)
+HRMonitor (Examples/Apps/HRMonitor/)

-Sport Type: FIT_SPORT_GENERIC
+Sport Type: Sport::Generic

 Simplified Structure:

-• Minimal record fields: only timestamp and heart_rate
+• Minimal record: only timestamp and heart_rate

 • No GPS, speed, altitude, distance fields

-• Custom developer field: hr_trust_level
+• One custom developer field: hr_trust_level (DF_HR_TRUST_LEVEL, uint8, “percents”)

 Session Fields: Reduced set, no distance/speed/elevation.